peterkilfeather/TRAP-V1/README.md

 Jakob Sca
   - See minion repo

+## 1st-10th October 2019
+- Work on establishing pipeline to quantify 3' UTR:CDS ratio for protein coding genes with constitutive exons.
+Validated Sudmant results succesfully, showing D1 neuron-specific aging change in ratio.
+Application of pipeline to TRAP MB/STR data shows now major global change.
+Worth investigating differential ratios of genes between conditions
+- To identify axon/dendrite localisation signals, have been reading [Comprehensive catalog of dendritically localized mRNA isoforms from sub-cellular sequencing of single mouse neurons](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-019-0630-z#MOESM7).
+  - To quantify isoform-level expression:
+    - Use the last 500 nt of 3' end of gene as isoform quantification feature.
+This normalises length differences between 3' UTRs ( + the majority of their reads mapped within 500 nt of the 3' end).
+3' ends less than 500 nt apart were merged into a single quantification feature, resulting in non-overlapping features.
+Genes with only one expressed 3' isoform were removed from analysis.
+In their case, most reads fell within 500 nt of the 3' end, so for genes with a 3' UTR >500 ng in length, these criteria avoid counting reads mapping to regions where the coverage will be low because of 3' bias.
+In our TRAP data, the 3' bias is..., so an alternative strategy is to simply map to each 3' UTR and calculated the length-normalised coverage of said feature.
+    - Count how many 3' UTRs are present in the annotation per gene
+    - Count how many 3' UTRs are expressed (reads > 0 in x/total samples)
+    - Calculate length-normalised coverage of each 3' UTR
+    - Calculate total number of reads across all 3' UTRs per gene
+    - Calculate fraction of total reads per 3' UTR

 ## 29th September 2019
 - Worked on getting 'ARMOR' (Soneson) snakemake pipeline working for RNA QC/mapping.
 Definitely need to look at RNASEQQC package for alternative splicing saturation analysis.
 - Command to rsync file to EC2 instance: